fbpx

 When is an ID1 Form not required?

-The UK government brought in the ID1 form to protect against registration fraud.
-When someone is not being represented by a conveyancer, or if title deeds have been lost or destroyed, it is important that proof of identity is provided so that registration can proceed.
+The ID1 form was brought in to combat fraud surrounding property or land transactions.
+If a person is not being represented by a conveyancer, or if title deeds have been lost or destroyed, it is crucial that proof of identity is provided so the registration can go ahead.

 How much does an ID1 Form cost?